haosulab/ManiSkill/docs/source/user_guide/tutorials/custom_tasks.md

     return CameraConfig("render_camera", pose.p, pose.q, 512, 512, 1, 0.01, 10)
 ```

+In the code above we use a useful tool `sapien_utils.look_at(eye, target)` which generates a pose object to configure a camera to be at position `eye` looking at position `target`.
 To debug the registered cameras for sensors, you can visualize them by running

 ```python
 import matplotlib.pyplot as plt